 An accomplished manager with over 29 years of experience in the areas of grant administration, and supportive housing management.
-Lynn became our executive director in January of 2012.
-She is a certified housing counselor and holds a Master’s of Human Services from Lincoln University, PA, and is an active member of the Governing Board of the Alexandria Partnership to Prevent and End Homelessness.
+Lynn became our executive director in January of 2014.
+She is a certified housing counselor and holds a Master’s of Human Services from Lincoln University, PA.
+In addition, she is an active member of the Governing Board of the Alexandria Partnership to Prevent and End Homelessness.
 In what free time she has, Lynn prepares and serves dinner to low-income seniors, takes care of her teenaged nephew and her many friends, and occasionally indulges in handbag and shoe shopping while rooting for Washington sports teams.

-Karina has been with us for 17 years and is the glue that holds Community Lodgings together.
-Her main responsibilities are financial management, overseeing data entry, payroll and HR function, she develops and manages the organizational budget in conjunction with the executive director, helps development and implement organizational strategies, policies and practices and monitors and maintains the computer systems and network.
+Karina has been with us for 18 years and is the glue that holds Community Lodgings together.
+Her main responsibilities include financial management, overseeing data entry, payroll and HR functions.
+She also develops and manages the organizational budget in conjunction with the executive director; helps develop and implement organizational strategies, policies and practices; and monitors and maintains the computer systems and network.
 Karina is a certified housing counselor, bookkeeper and translator between our staff and our clients.
 She holds a BA in computer networking from Strayer University.
-In her spare time she loves spending time with her eight years old son.
+When she’s not at work, she loves spending time with her eight-year-old son.

 Charlyne is our tough-love case manager for our Transitional Housing Program clients, coming to us from a transitional shelter that served women and their children.
-Charlyne’s work with various organizations has allowed her to motivate and assist needy clientele through job placement, social service referrals, substance abuse services, court advocacy, reunifying mothers and their children and community outreach and collaboration.
-She has also helped to educate the DC metropolitan community of the plight of people in need.
-She holds Associates Degrees in Human Services, Criminal Justice and is a Certified Substance Abuse Counselor.
+Charlyne’s work with various organizations has allowed her to motivate and assist needy clientele through job placement, social service referrals, substance abuse services, court advocacy, reunifying mothers and their children, and community outreach and collaboration.
+She has also helped educate the DC metropolitan community of the plight of people in need.
+She holds Associate’s Degrees in Human Services and Criminal Justice and is a Certified Substance Abuse Counselor.
 When she is not working, Charlyne can be found at the nearest spa.

-Erika Orozco is a bilingual professional with over 17 years of experience in office operations.
+Erika is a bilingual professional with over 17 years of experience in office operations.
 Erika is the face of Community Lodgings to our affordable housing and transitional housing clients, and ensures their apartments are safe and well-maintained.
-She maintains contact with all homeless and low-income families in our programs, handles leases, move ins/outs, eviction proceedings, client program fees and rent.
-She also manages the office calendar, administers all data entry, initiates IT maintenance, directs mail correspondence and maintains records of all maintenance and repairs.
+She maintains contact with all homeless and low-income families in our programs and handles leases, move ins/outs, eviction proceedings, client program fees, and rent.
+She also manages the office calendar, administers data entry, initiates IT maintenance, directs mail correspondence and maintains records of all maintenance and repairs.
 Erika holds a BA in Computer Networking from Strayer University.

-As Community Lodging’s Program Director she oversees the daily operations of the agency’s three learning centers, Fifer, New Brookside, and Brent Place, three staff members and five Americorps volunteers.
+As Community Lodging’s Program Director, Melanie oversees the daily operations of our learning centers, a staff member, and an Americorps volunteer.
 She establishes the curriculum for the after school and summer enrichment youth programs and ensures the team is in compliance with program goals.
-Melanie joined the Peace Corps after graduating from the University of Virginia, spending two years in Honduras, working health and wellness programs for schools and community groups.
-Afterwards she earned her MSW from the University of Pennsylvania then worked in several leadership positions in Philadelphia and the District of Columbia.
-Melanie also loves Ted Talks, her family, yoga, the color red, and her volunteer position at King Street Cats.
+Melanie joined the Peace Corps after graduating from the University of Virginia, spending two years in Honduras working on health and wellness programs for schools and community groups.
+Afterwards she earned her MSW from the University of Pennsylvania, then worked in several leadership positions in Philadelphia and the District of Columbia.
+Melanie loves Ted Talks, her family, yoga, the color red, and her volunteer position at King Street Cats.